2024 PDC Pro Tour: Tour cards

 Afterwards, the playing field was complemented by the highest qualified players from the final stage Q-School Order of Merit until the maximum number of 128 Pro Tour Card players was reached.
 In 2024, that meant a total of 23 additional players qualified this way.

 Q-School

 The PDC Pro Tour Qualifying School (or Q-School) was split into a UK and European Q-School.
 Players that are not from Europe could choose which Q-School to compete in.

 Stage One took place between 8–10 January; with the Final Stage being held between 11 and 14 January.
 The winner of each day's play in the Final Stage will be given a PDC Tour Card.

-The UK Q-School was held at the Marshall Arena, Milton Keynes, England; with the European Q-School held at Wunderland Kalkar in Kalkar, Germany.
+The UK Q-School was held at Arena MK, Milton Keynes, England; with the European Q-School held at Wunderland Kalkar in Kalkar, Germany.